 Commercial building sites

-All building works are required to:
+Despite more people being impacted all building works are still required to:

 - Work within permitted working hours: